top of page

 Greetings from myself and the entire membership of the Descendants of Founders of New Jersey!
 A fee of $125 entitles an applicant whose papers have been approved to life membership and a rosette to wear proudly at any time.

-In-person meetings occur at least twice a year at historic sites, and all meetings are accessible by Zoom.
+In-person meetings occur at least twice a year at historic sites, and many meetings are accessible by Zoom.
 Please consider taking advantage of our programming, touching your family's New Jersey colonial-era history.

 - Charlotte Van Horne Squarcy JD, Governor General